smarticoai/public-api/docs/api/interfaces/GamePickRoundRequestParams.md

 > `optional` **lang?**: `string`

-Language code for translations (e.g. 'EN', 'DE')
+Language code for translations (e.g. 'EN', 'DE').
+Defaults to the session language.

 #### Inherited from